-Today marks the end of Anti-Bullying Week 2018.
+This month saw Anti-Bullying Week 2019.
 Sadly, many of my clients tell me harrowing stories of bullying and harassment at work.
-This post sets out some practical tips for dealing with bullying in the workplace.
+This post sets out some practical tips for dealing with bullying and harassment in the workplace.